What was I thinking with these handles! YUCK! This is one of my chests.

 There is nothing wrong with the classic white and gold french provincial furniture.
 Many of the sets are high quality wood under the paint, and are outstanding examples of reproduction french furniture.

 Below I would like to show you out of my own experience a line to avoid.
 I honestly do not know the name, but they can be found everywhere.
 If you have the choice to buy this set or wait for a better set, I would recommend waiting.
-Below I explain the three areas of disappointment with this line.
+Below I explain the two areas of disappointment with this line.

 Granted, this dresser looks pretty in white than the manufacture finish, but here are some issues with the quality of the dresser you should know about.